+3.2.6 Other Sustainability Benefits

-Annual Procurement Report 2021/22 3.2.6 Other sustainability benefits We continue to maintain a sustainability tracking tool where we capture sustainability benefits in our procurement.
-For 2021/22 the SSSC awarded seven contracts and 17 call-off agreements where the following social, environmental and economic benefits were realised: Vehicle emission reduction Carbon and energy consumption reduction Reduction of carbon in production.
-Fair work first principles Equality & human rights Employment skills and training Award and subcontracting to SMEs Commitment to Scottish Business Pledge Equalities within the workforce.
+We continue to maintain a sustainability tracking tool where we capture sustainability benefits in our procurement.
+For 2022/23 the SSSC awarded five contracts and 12 call-off agreements where the following social, environmental and economic benefits were realised:

+Environmental benefits

+- Vehicle emission reduction

+- Carbon and energy consumption reduction

+- Reduction in carbon in production

+- Waste and efficient resource consumption

+- Socio-economic benefits Fair work first principles

+- Employment skills and training

+- Communities

+- Award to SMEs

+- Equalities within the workforce.

 These benefits relate to regulated and lower value contracts.

-We have continued to develop more sustainable methods of working in response to our staff continuing to work from home following the re-opening of our offices.
-We plan to continue to work in an agile way and maintain these more sustainable methods of working post Covid-19.
-Our paper requirement has reduced to 50 boxes during the year compared to 402 boxes in 2019/20.
-We have used the comparator of 2019/20 as this represents pre pandemic purchasing volumes.
-3.3 RAISE THE LEVEL OF PROCUREMENT KNOWLEDGE, SKILLS AND EXPERTISE The SSSC continues to invest in ensuring our staff are equipped with the right tools and experience to discharge their procurement duties effectively and efficiently.
+We continue to work in an agile way, maintaining more sustainable methods of working.
+Our paper requirement has continued to remain low post Covid-19 and we have committed to only purchasing sustainable promotional materials.

+3.3 RAISE THE LEVEL OF PROCUREMENT KNOWLEDGE, SKILLS AND EXPERTISE

+The SSSC continues to invest in ensuring our staff are equipped with the right tools and experience to discharge their procurement duties effectively and efficiently.
 The Procurement Team maintains a central procurement training register.

-The Procurement Team continued to deliver training at SSSC Team level.
+The Procurement Team continues to deliver training at SSSC Team level.
 This allowed us to deliver the training around individual team requirements, making sure it was meaningful and relevant.
-During the year, they delivered eight training events.
+During the year, they delivered nine training events.

+Senior staff with delegated procurement responsibility were asked to complete climate literacy e-learning modules to drive forward progress in achieving sustainability benefits through procurement.

+Our shared service partner delivered evaluation training to members of our Digital Services Team.

 The Procurement Team provides informal training on an ongoing basis and procurement forms part of the induction that new staff undertake when they join the SSSC.

 The Procurement Development Group meet at least twice each year.

-3.4 PROVIDE TIMELY PERFORMANCE INFORMATION The Procurement Development Group (PDG) provides an opportunity where key procurers within the SSSC and the Care Inspectorate can discuss best practice, new developments and procurement plans with a specific aim of developing and improving the organisations' procurement capability and the effectiveness of our internal processes.
+3.4 PROVIDE TIMELY PERFORMANCE INFORMATION

+The Procurement Development Group (PDG) provides an opportunity where key procurers within the SSSC and the Care Inspectorate can discuss best practice, new developments and procurement plans with a specific aim of developing and improving the organisations' procurement capability and the effectiveness of our internal processes.
 The PDG informs the development of our internal procedures and reporting requirements, both internally and to Scottish Government.